garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/Work In Progress (WIP).md

 An inability to stay within [[Work In Progress (WIP)]] limits can mean:
 1. The [[Work In Progress (WIP)]] is too low which leads to overflowing
-2. The [[Work In Progress (WIP)]] limit is highlighting inefficiencies that can provide possible room for improve
+2. The [[Work In Progress (WIP)]] limit is highlighting inefficiencies that can provide possible room for improvement